 Driving under the influence, or DUI, is one of the most common crimes charged across the state of Pennsylvania.
 It is a very serious charge that can come with serious penalties including large fines, the suspension of your driving privileges, and jail time.
 Those arrested on suspicion of drunk driving may wonder how long Philadelphia police and the prosecutor’s office have to choose whether or not to file charges against them.
 The answer to this question depends on whether you are being held in jail or not.
-Below, our experienced Philadelphia DUI lawyers at The Law Offices of Lloyd Long explain how a DUI arrest typically works, how long the prosecutors have to file charges after your arrest, and what we can do to help get the charges downgraded or dismissed if the case proceeds.
+Below, our experienced Philadelphia DUI lawyers at The Liberty Law Team explain how a DUI arrest typically works, how long the prosecutors have to file charges after your arrest, and what we can do to help get the charges downgraded or dismissed if the case proceeds.

 What is a Philadelphia DUI Charge?